AboveHero/os-wrapper/README.md

 ## What it does

 - Loads your existing RC file (v3 only).
+  - Alternatively, if `OS_*` credentials are already defined, uses those.
 - Checks if a cached token exists and is still valid.
 - If not valid, gets a new token once.
 - Exports `OS_AUTH_TYPE=token` and `OS_TOKEN=<cached token>`.